config/config.exs

 Loading a resource varies with application requirements and there must be

-flexibility when doing so. load_resource/1
+flexibility when doing so. load_resource/1 does provide a default

 implementation but it can be overridden.
 If your resource loading is a complex